 About us

-The department’s goals are (i) to discover the molecular mechanisms of mainly genetic neurological diseases, focusing on disorders with disturbed neuronal excitability, and (ii) to understand correlations with clinical symptoms to ensure an optimal differential diagnosis and to allow for the targeted development of new treatment options.
-For this purpose, a well-defined cohort of patients with epilepsy, migraines, and related disorders is recruited, genetic defects are identified with modern sequencing methods, and their functional effects are studied.
+The goal of the department’s research is to elucidate the molecular mechanisms of primarily genetically determined neurological disorders associated with disturbed neuronal excitability, to characterize their clinical manifestations for differential diagnosis, and to develop targeted new therapies.
+For this purpose, well-defined cohorts of patients with epilepsy, migraine, and related disorders are recruited, genetic defects are identified using modern sequencing technologies, and their functional consequences are investigated.

-Such findings have led to new, individualised therapy concepts, like the ketogenic diet for patients with glucose transporter defects, or the targeted modulation of Na+ or K+ channels in patients with epileptic encephalopathies.
-Therefore, the early detection of genetic defects plays an increasingly important role in treatment, especially with concomitant developmental disorders.
+Such discoveries have already led to new, individualized therapeutic approaches, such as the ketogenic diet for glucose transporter defects or the targeted modulation of Na⁺ or K⁺ channels in epileptic encephalopathies.
+The early detection of genetic defects is therefore becoming increasingly important for therapy, especially in patients with accompanying developmental disorders.

 Hertie Center of Neurology